torrejonv/teranode/docs/architecture/teranode-architecture.md

 ## 2. Data Model and Propagation

-The UBSV data model addresses scalability and efficiency issues found in the BTC design by introducing data abstractions that make propagation across the network more optimal.
+The Teranode data model addresses scalability and efficiency issues found in the BTC design by introducing data abstractions that make propagation across the network more optimal.
 This section provides a summary of the key points and how they represent improvements over the BTC design:

 ### 2.1.
 Block Size
 - **Bitcoin**: Fixed at 1MB, limiting the number of transactions per block.
 - **BSV**: Increased to 4GB, allowing significantly more transactions per block.
-- **UBSV**: Unbounded block size, enabling potentially unlimited transactions per block, increasing throughput, and reducing transaction fees.
+- **Teranode BSV**: Unbounded block size, enabling potentially unlimited transactions per block, increasing throughput, and reducing transaction fees.

 ### 2.2.
 Bitcoin Data Model

-A comparison of the BTC and UBSV Data Model helps to understand how the latter improves on the former.
+A comparison of the BTC and Teranode BSV Data Model helps to understand how the latter improves on the former.

 The Bitcoin data model is as follows: